 The first City of St. Louis Sustainability Plan was formally adopted by the City's Planning Commission in January 2013.
-In February 2013, Mayor Slay announced his Mayor's Sustainability Action Agenda of priority initiatives for Sustainability Plan implementation for the coming five years.
-The Mayor's Sustainability Summit III :: implement was held Nov 6-9, 2013.
-Updates and related documents will be posted shortly; check back soon or sign up to receive e-blasts with sustainability news.
+In February 2013, Mayor Slay announced his Mayor's Sustainability Action Agenda of 29 priority initiatives for Sustainability Plan implementation by 2018.
+There have been three community-wide Mayor's Sustainability Summits since 2011.
+(View the program for the 3-day Summit III :: implement here).
+The next Mayor's Sustainability Summit will be held in 2015.
+Sign up below to receive sustainability updates.

 Sustainable Neighborhood Initiative

-In 2013 the City launched a Sustainable Neighborhood Initiative.
-Two initial efforts were creating a Sustainable Neighborhood Toolkit of resources and holding a Sustainable Neighborhood Small Grant Competition.
-Seven small grant winners were announced July 1.
-To learn more, please visit http://sustainableneighborhood.net.
+The City's award-winning Sustainable Neighborhood Initiative was launched in 2013.
+Two initial efforts were creating version 1.0 of a Sustainable Neighborhood Toolkit and holding a Sustainable Neighborhood Small Grant Competition.
+To learn more about the initiative and access resources visit http://sustainableneighborhood.net.

 Awards and Recognition